Configure NPS on a Multihomed Computer

-On an NPS server that has multiple network adapters installed, you might want to configure NPS to send and receive RADIUS traffic only on the adapters you specify.
+On an NPS that has multiple network adapters installed, you might want to configure NPS to send and receive RADIUS traffic only on the adapters you specify.

-For example, one network adapter installed in the NPS server might lead to a network segment that does not contain RADIUS clients, while a second network adapter provides NPS with a network path to its configured RADIUS clients.
+For example, one network adapter installed in the NPS might lead to a network segment that does not contain RADIUS clients, while a second network adapter provides NPS with a network path to its configured RADIUS clients.
 In this scenario, it is important to direct NPS to use the second network adapter for all RADIUS traffic.

-In another example, if your NPS server has three network adapters installed, but you only want NPS to use two of the adapters for RADIUS traffic, you can configure port information for the two adapters only.
+In another example, if your NPS has three network adapters installed, but you only want NPS to use two of the adapters for RADIUS traffic, you can configure port information for the two adapters only.
 By excluding port configuration for the third adapter, you prevent NPS from using the adapter for RADIUS traffic.